 - Great blades

 This tiller boasts an impressive, powerful 850watt motor so there’s power already and waiting at your fingertips and is perfect for cultivating your garden.
 It has everything you need to give your plants beautiful aerated soil, ready to plant your best garden and keep the area weed-free.

 It’s capable of tilling to a width of 12.5-inches, an impressive area, and to a depth of 8.5-inches, perfectly reasonable for most hobby gardeners.

 It is a durable tiller with impressive performance, great for smaller areas of gardening areas.

-The main features of this particular mode include impressive steel tines, both hard and sharp capable of producing extremely high standards of work and cutting effortlessly through soil.
+The main features of this particular model include impressive steel tines, both hard and sharp capable of producing extremely high standards of work and cutting effortlessly through the soil.

 Weighing in just 21 pounds, this extremely lightweight machine makes it an extremely attractive option for anyone who struggles with carrying or operating heavy machinery but still requires exceptional performance.

-Blade speed comes in at 380rpm so while it is not as fast as other models, the powerful motor should do the job perfectly adequately, whether churning over soil, picking out weeds or levelling an area of soil.
+Blade speed comes in at 380rpm so while it is not as fast as other models, the powerful motor should do the job perfectly adequately, whether churning over the soil, picking out weeds or leveling an area of soil.

 The safety features of the Von Haus include a cut-off switch should the blades become damaged, preventing further damage to the blades or the operator.
 Like other electric tillers in the range, the lack of gas power has a serious advantage in terms of reducing pollution, noise and the messy business of re-fuelling.